Digital Age and Resolution 57: Strategic Map for Vietnam to Reach the World

 Step 3: How to organize and implement in a unified and synchronous manner?

 + Orientation method : Science, technology, innovation and digital transformation develop steadily, contributing to making Vietnam a developed country with high income.
-Vietnam has a digital economy scale reaching at least 50% of GDP; is one of the digital technology industrial centers of the region and the world;
+Vietnam has a digital economy scale reaching at least 50% of GDP; is one of the digital technology industry centers of the region and the world;

 + Position orientation : Promote digital transformation, application of science, technology, innovation in the operations of agencies in the political system; improve national governance efficiency, state management effectiveness in all fields, ensure national defense and security.

 + Process orientation : Increase investment, improve infrastructure for science, technology, innovation and national digital transformation.
-Develop and promote high-quality human resources and talents to meet the requirements of science, technology, innovation and national digital transformation development.
+Develop and utilize high-quality human resources and talents to meet the requirements of science, technology, innovation and national digital transformation development.

 + Development orientation : Science, technology, innovation and digital transformation develop steadily, contributing to making Vietnam a developed, high-income country.

-Based on this Orientation System together with the socio-economic development strategy of each industry and each locality, based on Resolution 03-NQ/CP dated January 9, 2025 on the Government's Action Program to implement Resolution No. 57, we will choose the appropriate implementation method.
+Based on this Orientation System together with the socio-economic development strategy of each industry and each locality, based on Resolution 03-NQ/CP dated January 9, 2025 on the Government's Action Program to implement Resolution No. 57, we will choose an appropriate implementation method.

 It can be visualized specifically through a task of "Developing a plan to implement the Government's Action Program" according to Appendix II of Resolution 03-NQ/CP dated January 9, 2025 that ministries, branches and localities must carry out together.
 If each place thinks differently and does things differently, it will lead to difficult coordination, lack of system, lack of synchronization and effective resonance.
-To contribute to solving this problem, the CSCI method offers a standard framework including 12 contents, ministries, branches and localities agree to "fill in" these 12 contents and adjust them to be compatible with each other:
+To contribute to solving this problem, the CSCI Method offers a standard framework including 12 contents, ministries, branches and localities agree to "fill in" these 12 contents and adjust them to be compatible with each other:

 + What is implementation thinking?